randall-coding/cs2_server/tutorial.md

 To access the server, first click on the server name on the dashboard.
 On the right panel, scroll down until you see the "Endpoints" section.
 Look for web:27015/udp and click the copy icon for the endpoint.
 That is what you use to connect to your server.

 Start up Counter Strike 2 on your machine and press the `~` botton to open up your steam terminal.

-Type in `connect <your copied endpoint>` replacing <your copied endpoint> with the value for web:27015/udp.
+Type in: `connect <your endpoint>`  replacing `<your endpoint>` with the value for web:27015/udp.
 It should immediately launch you into a game on your server.
 You can now invite friends to join by giving them the same `connect` command you ran.

 ## Customize your server configuration